 Whether you should invest in actively managed funds versus passively managed index funds is an academic question.
 It has been answered.

-The answer is that you better have a really good reason not to invest in passively funded index funds (i.e. you aren’t offered one at work).
-The data is just so solid on them that you’d be pretty foolish to think otherwise.
+The answer is that index funds are King.
+They outperform actively managed funds more than 90% of the time over a 15 year period.
+So, you better have a really good reason not to invest in passively funded index funds (i.e. you aren’t offered one at work).
+The data is so solid on them that any advisor who councils otherwise would be pretty foolish to think otherwise.